-Directory listings, map listings, Google My Business and social media are a few ways businesses can easily build backlinks.
+Directory listings, map listings, Google Business Profile (formerly Google My Business) and social media are a few ways businesses can easily build backlinks.
 Remember, quality over quantity is important when building citations.
 Here’s more information for you on this topic.

 To secure backlinks naturally, the business will need to focus on the quality of the content they’re creating.
 When they create something genuinely valuable, it will be easier for sites to link to the content naturally.
 Websites can boost backlinks by looking for broken links on third party sites, reaching out to site owners, and providing new links to potentially replace their broken ones.
 Link building is an important component of an SEO strategy.